m-stasik/PORTFOLIO/README.md

 ## ABOUT ME

-Hey!
-I’m Mateusz.
-I really enjoy apps that make everyday life simpler and smoother — and that’s why I’m diving into software testing.
-I want to make sure the tools we use work without hiccups and help people get things done easily.
+Hi!
+I’m Mateusz  — I really enjoy apps that make everyday life easier and more efficient.
+I’m currently transitioning into a career as a software tester because I care deeply about ensuring technology works smoothly and reliably.
+I’m motivated to contribute to making digital products better, more intuitive, and genuinely helpful for users.
+My background and curiosity drive me to find bugs, improve user experience, and help deliver flawless software.

 This portfolio shows what I’ve learned so far in manual testing — from creating test cases to reporting bugs and working with SQL.
-I’m excited to keep growing my skills and help deliver better, more reliable software.

 ## MY PROJECTS 📋